-Editorial Note: I originally wrote this post for the SmartBear blog.
-Check out the original, here, at their site.
-While you’re there, have a look around at some of the other authors’ posts.
+Editorial Note: I originally wrote this post for the Telerik blog.
+You can check out the original here, at their site.
+While you’re there, have a look around at their extensive product offering.

 In a whitepaper I wrote recently, I talked about two hypothetical organizations.
 I used them to offer a study in hyperbolic contrast.